Experience the simplicity, mindfulness and joy of yogic lifestyle

 What is expected of me as a volunteer?

 We are a retreat centre, not a luxury resort.
 The kind of luxury we provide for our guests is of a more transcendental nature: beautiful nature, an uplifting atmosphere and a genuine, open-minded, inspiring community.
-Therefore, we require you to come with a service attitude and the willingness to contribute wholeheartedly to making this an awesome retreat experience for all our guests and yoga students.
+Therefore, we require you to come with a service attitude and the willingness to contribute wholeheartedly to making this an awesome experience for all our guests and yoga students.
 We are not a 'party youth hostel' kind of place, so we need you to be willing to adhere to a healthy, conscious, yogic standard.
-To understand what this means, please have a thorough read of our Code of Conduct so you can decide whether our rules work for you.
+To understand what this means, please have a thorough read of our Code of Conduct and our info page on Bhakti Yoga culture so you can decide whether our rules work for you.

 What are the work hours?